Resident234/php.net/pages/www.php.net_function.unpack.php.md

 ```
 <?php
-/*The following code is a workaround for php&apos;s unpack function
+/*The following code is a workaround for php's unpack function
 which does not have the capability of unpacking double precision
 floats that were packed in the opposite byte order of the current
 machine.